 - Chartered Financial Analyst (CFA) from CFA Institute

-- Chartered Financial Planner (CFP) from Financial Planning Association of Malaysia (FPAM)
+- Certified Financial Planner (CFP) from Financial Planning Association of Malaysia (FPAM)

 - Registered Financial Planner (RFP) from Malaysia Financial Planning Council

 In addition, Finance graduates also have the option to pursue professional qualifications in other areas of Business, such as Accounting and Tax.
 Some examples of such professional qualifications include: